MindaugasPaskevicius/cms_blog/README.md

     - CSS: Tailwind CSS

 * Project:
-    - Blogposts can be created
+    - Posts can be created
     - Comments can be created